 Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 2

 The ship docked near Bintan Island and there was a whole slew of tour offerings for guests to choose from.
-I’ve never actually disembarked at a cruise destination before because that’s when the ship is at its emptiest (ie. the best time to make use of all the ship’s facilities!).
+I’ve never actually disembarked at a cruise destination before because that’s when the ship is at its emptiest (the best time to make use of all the ship’s facilities!).

 The view of the sea and sky from our balcony when the Genting Dream Cruises ship docked